How Appdome Enables Signing Secured iOS Apps without Xcode

 Allows you to sign the app without uploading the signing certificate to Appdome’s cloud service.

-Appdome provides you with a script (.sh file), which runs on your trusted environment and signs the app by using your credentials (certificate and password) as input.
+Appdome provides you with a script (.sh file) that runs on your trusted environment and signs the app by using your credentials (certificate and password) as input.
 For details, see topic How to Automate Secure iOS App Code Signing in DevOps CI/CD.

 As part of the Appdome signing process of secured iOS apps, by using either Auto-dev Private Signing or Signing on Appdome, you are required to extract and upload a Provisioning Profile and an entitlement file for each executable in the app, and when using signing on Appdome, a P12 certificate and its password.

-This article providing instructions for signing sign Secured iOS Apps on Appdome without Xcode
+This article provides instructions for signing sign Secured iOS Apps on Appdome without Xcode.

-As an Appdome user, you can choose whether to sign any Appdome-built app by using Appdome’s built-in signing capabilities or by using your own mechanism outside of Appdome.
-You are however strongly advised to deploy apps from Appdome, as this process is quick and easy for any iOS app, including Native iOS, hybrid apps and non-native apps built-in Xamarin, Cordova, React Native, Ionic and more.
-Deploying apps from Appdome leverages unique capabilities such as Automatic deployment of Fused apps into the Apple App Store and Leading EMM Stores.
+As an Appdome user, you can choose to sign any Appdome-built app by using Appdome’s built-in signing capabilities or by using your own mechanism outside of Appdome.
+However, you are strongly encouraged to deploy apps from Appdome, as this process is quick and easy for any iOS app, including Native iOS, hybrid apps, and non-native apps integrated with Xamarin, Cordova, React Native, Ionic, and more.
+Deploying apps from Appdome takes advantage of unique features such as automatic deployment of Fused apps to the Apple App Store and Leading EMM Stores.

 3 Easy Steps to Sign Secured iOS Apps on Appdome without Xcode